 How and Where to Access Voot?

 Unfortunately, Voot can only be accessed in India at the moment.
+Their movie app supports almost every platform.
 You can use the following devices to enjoy the service: iPhone, iPad, Android smartphones/tablets, Amazon Fire TV/TV Stick, and Google Chromecast.
 Alternatively, you may also use a Mac or Windows operated laptop/desktop to access Voot using their web interface.

 Here are the download links for your reference: